SQL WITH Clause (Common Table Expressions)

 - Enhances code readability.

-- Allows modular query writing.
+- Allows modular, reusable query writing.

-Syntax for the SQL WITH Clause
+Syntax of the SQL WITH Clause

-WITH <alias_name> AS (sql_sub-query_statement)
+WITH alias_name AS (sql_subquery_statement)

-SELECT column_list FROM <alias_name> [table_name]
+SELECT column_list FROM alias_name [WHERE condition];

-WITH <alias_name_A> AS (sql_sub-query_statement),
+WITH alias_A AS (subquery_1),

 Example: Employee Table